mi3nts/cloudSkyClassifier/firmware/naiveBayes/testing/readMe.md

 # Testing
-The following instructions can be followed in testing a Random forest classifier designed to classify between cloud and sky pixels.
+The following instructions can be followed in testing a Naive Bayes classifier designed to classify between cloud and sky pixels.

 ## 1. Completion of the training phase.
-- The instructions on completing the training phase can be found [here](https://github.com/mi3nts/cloudSkyClassifier/firmware/randomForest/training)
+- The instructions on completing the training phase can be found [here](https://github.com/mi3nts/cloudSkyClassifier/firmware/naiveBayes/training)

 ## 2. Running the python module

-- Navigate to RandomForest/testing Directory within the git Repo:
+- Navigate to *naiveBayes/testing* Directory within the git Repo:

 ```
 ├── cloudSkyClassifier